Every morning, millions of school lunches are packed and sent off with the kids in their bags and backpacks. Not all of it gets eaten though.

-It recently teamed up with BehaviourWorks Australia and Monash University’s Faculty of Education to tackle avoidable food waste in WA schools.
-Was it crusts on the bread?
-Bananas going brown by the time lunch rolled around?
-Strange unidentifiable meat products?
+It teamed up with BehaviourWorks and Monash University’s Faculty of Education to tackle avoidable food waste in WA schools.

 Happy little somethingmites

-BWA used its behaviour change methodology to explore the problem, identify key behaviours and target audiences, and then deep dive to gain behavioural insights to give WWS some evidence to support the intervention approach.
+BWA used its behaviour change methodology to explore the problem, identify key behaviours and target audiences.

-Six hundred parents and six hundred students in WA were chosen at random to take part in a survey and were asked which of these behaviours they were currently doing and about their beliefs of the advantages/disadvantages, and barriers/enablers of these behaviours.
+Six hundred parents and 600 students in WA were chosen at random to take part in a survey.
+They were asked which of these behaviours they were currently doing and about their beliefs of the advantages/disadvantages, and barriers/enablers of these behaviours.

 Sometimes it adds up

-The results showed that change isn’t as simple as growling “make sure you eat your vegemite sandwiches, you little scallywag/cheeky monkey/child ‘o mine”.
+The results showed that change isn’t as simple as growling “make sure you eat your sandwiches”.

 Getting parents and their kids to adopt these behaviours would require some tweaks and a kind of homework.